THIS UNIT

 This two-day lesson presents unit vocabulary in short readings that provide the terms in the context of significant information from the unit.
 Students use the readings to complete vocabulary charts and take a vocabulary quiz.

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will predict the types of terms they expect to see in this unit based on the major themes identified in previous lessons.
-In this exit ticket, students will identify key words and phrases related to the vocabulary terms from the unit.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticket on the back.
-Grade Level Work In this printable assignment, students will read short passages using the unit vocabulary in context.
-They will provide a definition, an example from the reading, and a visual representation of the term in their vocabulary chart.
-Foundation Work In this printable assignment, students will read short passages using the unit vocabulary in context.
-They will choose from multiple choice options to identify the correct definition for the term and create a visual representation of the term.
-Advanced Work In this printable assignment, students will read short passages using the unit vocabulary in context.
-They will provide a definition, an example from the reading, an antonym, a visual representation of the term, and use it in a complete sentence.
-Optional Grade Level Vocabulary Quiz In this printable assignment, students will assess their knowledge of the unit vocabulary by answering matching, fill-in-the-blank, and short answer questions with sentence stems provided.
-Optional Foundation Vocabulary Quiz In this printable assignment, students will assess their knowledge of the unit vocabulary by completing a matching portion with 3 answer choices provided, fill-in-the-blank with multiple choice blank options, and short constructed response questions with sentence stems and response options provided.
-Optional Advanced Vocabulary Quiz In this printable assignment, students will assess their knowledge of the unit vocabulary by answering matching, fill-in-the-blank, and short answer questions.
+San Antonio de Valero Comancheria Mission Presidio 1718 San Antonio founded 1690 First east Texas missions founded Caste System Buffer Zone Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will predict types terms expect see unit based major themes identified previous lessons.
+In exit ticket, students will identify key words phrases related vocabulary terms unit.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticket back.
+Grade Level Work In printable assignment, students will read short passages using unit vocabulary context.
+They will provide definition, example reading, visual representation term vocabulary chart.
+Foundation Work In printable assignment, students will read short passages using unit vocabulary context.
+They will choose multiple choice options identify correct definition term create visual representation term.
+Advanced Work In printable assignment, students will read short passages using unit vocabulary context.
+They will provide definition, example reading, antonym, visual representation term, use complete sentence.
+Optional Grade Level Vocabulary Quiz In printable assignment, students will assess knowledge unit vocabulary answering matching, fill-in-the-blank, short answer questions sentence stems provided.
+Optional Foundation Vocabulary Quiz In printable assignment, students will assess knowledge unit vocabulary completing matching portion 3 answer choices provided, fill-in-the-blank multiple choice blank options, short constructed response questions sentence stems response options provided.
+Optional Advanced Vocabulary Quiz In printable assignment, students will assess knowledge unit vocabulary answering matching, fill-in-the-blank, short answer questions.

 Unit Plan # 3 90-120 min none 71A 71B 720B 722A 722B 722C